French employers say draft labor accord unacceptable

 Employers want an agreement that will allow companies to adjust their wage burden more nimbly in a downturn, as well as simplifying the rules about firing workers to make the process more predictable and keep costs in check.

-Two hardline unions reject measures to add flexibility.
-All five unions represented at the talks want greater job security for workers on flimsy contracts, calling for employers who use them to be penalized by paying higher taxes or more unemployment contributions.
+Two major unions reject measures to add flexibility.
+All five unions at the talks want greater job security for workers on flimsy contracts, calling for employers who use them to be penalized by paying higher taxes or more welfare contributions.

-Unions reject greater flexibility in work contracts and demand more job security for short-term workers.
-They want employers using short-term contracts to pay more tax or higher contributions to the national fund that pays out unemployment benefits.
+Unions reject greater flexibility in work contracts and demand more security for short-term workers.
+They want employers using short-term contracts to pay more tax or higher contributions to the a fund that pays out unemployment benefits.

 Labor Minister Michel Sapin said the government would present a draft law regardless of the talks' outcome.
 However, he expressed faith in a deal being reached by January 11, when talks are due to conclude.